Wuskuj/rsschool-cv/cv.md

 * email: fil.bratov.98@mail.ru
 * linkedin: https://www.linkedin.com/in/филипп-братов-0b247319b/

+## Experience

+Unfortunalety, I have no production experience in mobile development for now.

 ## Summary

 I study at last course at PSU.
 I have self-studied iOS development for 6 months.
 I have chosen mobile development for my career because I use iOS devices